fibbojs/fibbo/docs/api/2d/classes/FSprite.md

 > **CALLBACKS\_ONCOLLISION**: `object`

-Callbacks for when a collision occurs with a given class.
-It is a dictionary where the key is the class name and the value is the callback.

 #### Index Signature

  \[`key`: `string`\]: () => `void`[]

+#### Description

+Callbacks for when a collision occurs with a given class or object.
+It is a dictionary where the key is the class name or object id and the value is an array of callbacks.

 #### Inherited from